IndrajeetPatil/statsExpressions/paper/JOSS files/paper.md

 # Summary

-The `statsExpressions` package has two key aims: to provide a consistent syntax to do statistical analysis with tidy data, and to provide statistical expressions (i.e., pre-formatted in-text statistical results) for plotting functions.
+The `{statsExpressions}` package has two key aims: to provide a consistent syntax to do statistical analysis with tidy data, and to provide statistical expressions (i.e., pre-formatted in-text statistical results) for plotting functions.
 Currently, it supports common types of statistical approaches and